electricjones/data-manager/README.md

 $manager->add('some.nested.data', 3); // Use dot notation for namespacing or nesting
 $manager->get('name'); // 'value'
 $manager->get('doesntexist', 'fallback'); // 'fallback'
+$manager->get('doesntexist') // throws an ItemNotFoundException with no fallback
+$manager->getIfHas('doesntexist') // returns a NoItemFoundMessage instead of a script-stopping exception
 $manager->getAll(); // returns array of all items
 $manager->all(); // returns array of all items
 $manager->exists('name'); // true